Generally speaking, I start most reviews with company, material and development info…

 T1 was an easy to use trainer that had an elastomer roller / tire interface and was very easy to set up.
 It lacked any sort of real training software and had no resistance changes but it was simple to set up and chewed up tires less than my others.
 It got long use in front of the TV when no real goals where at hand other than to spin (and it was a relatively quiet fluid unit).

 T2 was incredibly smooth with a heavy flywheel.
 It was great for intervals and had a good road like feel.
 It was also fluid based and fairly quiet.
 It wasn’t exactly easy to move around or store due to its weight and size.
-It also lacked any real software except for a wattage estimator that wasn’t really accurate (but was consistent, linear and very usable for training), had no resistance changes or control (except for changing gears) and no route or session programming and no real entertainment value (and metal on tire contact).
+It also lacked any real software except for a wattage estimator that wasn’t really accurate (but was consistent, linear and semi-usable for training), had no resistance changes or control (except for changing gears) and no route or session programming and no real entertainment value (and metal on tire contact).

 The KICKR is better at each of the top features of all three…